-Sandhoff disease is a member of a family of disorders identified as the GM2 gangliosidoses.
+Sandhoff disease is an autosomal recessive disorder that is a member of a family of disorders identified as the GM2 gangliosidoses.
 The GM2 gangliosidotic diseases are severe psycho-motor developmental disorders caused by the inability to properly degrade membrane associated gangliosides of the GM2 family (see Figure below and the Sphingoipids page).
 Because neural cell membranes are enriched in GM2 gangliosides, the inability to degrade this class of sphingolipid results in neural cell death.
 In addition to Sandhoff disease the family includes Tay-Sachs disease and the GM2 activator deficiencies.

 GM2 ganglioside degradation requires the enzyme β-hexosaminidase and the GM2 activator protein (encoded by the GM2A gene).
 Hexosaminidase is a dimer composed of 2 subunits, either the α subunit (encoded by the HEXA gene) and/or the β subunit (encoded by the HEXB gene).
 The various isoforms of β-hexosaminidase result from the combination of α and β subunits.
 The HexS protein is a homodimer of αα, HexA is a heterodimer of αβ and HexB is a homodimer of ββ.
 It is the α-subunit that carries out the catalysis and only the HexA form of β-hexosaminidase can catalyze the cleavage of GM2 gangliosides (the bond cleaved is shown by the arrow in the Figure below).
 The activator first binds to GM2 gangliosides followed by hexosaminidase and then digestion occurs.
 The degradation of GM2 gangliosides takes place in the lysosomes.
 Failure to degrade these sphingolipids results in the lysosomes becoming engorged filling the cell, eventually choking off normal cellular functions.
 Because of the deposition of abnormal sphingolipids in the lysosomes the GM2 gangliosidotic diseases are also referred to as lysosomal storage diseases.